-This switch is located on the large electrical enclosure on the back of the machine.
-After turning off the machine, you must wait 11/2 minutes to turn it back on.
+This switch is located in the large electrical enclosure on the back of the machine.
+After turning off the machine, you must wait at least 1 1/2 minutes to turn it back on.
 The Spindle and Vertical amplifiers require time to power themselves down.
 This switch must be turned off in order to open the electrical enclosure door.

-Spindle Start/Stop:
+Spindle Rotation:

-This button is used to turn the spindle rotation on and off.
-When the Spindle Start button is pressed the spindle will rotate in a clockwise direction at the speed indicated on the display.
+This button is used to turn the Spindle rotation on and off.
+When the Spindle Rotation button is pressed the spindle will rotate in a clockwise direction at the speed indicated by the Spindle RPM potentiometer.
 Pressing this button while the spindle is rotating will cause the spindle rotation to stop.
+Use extreme caution when starting the spindle as it will start when the machine is in Float or Neutral.

-The Spindle will not start if the machine is in Rapid Up, Rapid Down, Float or Neutral.
+The Spindle will not start if the machine is in Rapid Up or Down travel.